Restoration Process of a 1975 T2 VW Kombi Baywindow

 All our windows are now in!
 With a few handy pieces of equipment around – helped to prevent blistering fingers and hands.
 More hard going than what we thought.

 Gluing, stapling, sewing (material for back seat), more painting – mandala theme, and installing assembling the rock n roll bed, this was hard, but it’s done.
 We upholstered the back seat and panels (some slight bubbles in the panels).
 It’s not perfect, but we will correct it, modify it as we go, we just want it on the road!
-We must say a big ‘THANK YOU’ to the online Kombi Club forum, we needed some advice on the rock n roll bed, and other bits and pieces, without their help, this journey would have been much more difficult, or perhaps not completed at all!
+We must say a big ‘THANK YOU’ to the online Kombi Club Forum, we needed some advice on the rock n roll bed, and other bits and pieces, without their help, this journey would have been much more difficult, or perhaps not completed at all!

-Flyscreen complete (after sewing magnet around net)
+Flyscreen complete (after sewing magnets around the net)

 A few weeks behind schedule due to the timing of engine, but we have made it for the Kombi blue slip, we excitedly leave our Kombi behind for a list of corrections we’ll probably need to make!
 But we made it there! 🙂